holoi/holokit-immersal-multiplayer-boilerplate/README.md

 There are primarily two types of AR localization mechanisms: the "cold start" approach and the "absolute coordinate" approach.
 The "cold start" approach involves the device initiating the AR session without prior knowledge of its surroundings, requiring it to simultaneously construct a virtual map and localize itself within it.
 In contrast, the "absolute coordinate" approach means the device begins with complete information about its environment, focusing only on relocalizing itself within a pre-constructed map.
 We have a [specialized article](https://docs.holokit.io/creators/tutorials/tutorial-x-the-concept-and-implementation-of-multiplayer-ar) that explains the concept and implementation of multiplayer AR in detail.

-We offer two boilerplates: one for the "cold start" approach and another for the "absolute coordinate" approach.
-For "cold start" cases, we use the [Image Tracking Relocalization package](https://github.com/holoi/com.holoi.xr.image-tracking-relocalization) for coordinate system synchronization.
+We offer three boilerplates: two for the "cold start" approach and another for the "absolute coordinate" approach.
+For "cold start" cases, we use the two methods in [Image Tracking Relocalization package](https://github.com/holoi/com.holoi.xr.image-tracking-relocalization) for coordinate system synchronization.
 For "absolute coordinate" cases, we employ the [Immersal SDK](https://immersal.gitbook.io/sdk/), which enables users to pre-scan the environment and create point cloud map data on the cloud.
 This facilitates large-scale pre-scanned AR tracking.

-Apart from differing in their approach to coordinate system synchronization, the two boilerplates share a majority of their codebase in other aspects.
+Apart from differing in their approach to coordinate system synchronization, the three boilerplates share a majority of their codebase in other aspects.

 These boilerplates are specifically designed for multiplayer AR experiences and require knowledge in networking programming, with a particular emphasis on Unity's Netcode for GameObjects.
 Multiplayer development fundamentally differs from single-player game development, necessitating a network-centric approach in both design and implementation.
 For thoese new to Netcode for GameObjects, we recommend familiarizing yourself with its [documentation](https://docs-multiplayer.unity3d.com/netcode/current/about/).